openshift/enhancements/windows-containers/windows-monitoring.md

 Considering the above downsides, timeframe and all the unknowns present in this project, we have decided not to go with operator based model

-In the ansible based approach, we'd run ansible playbook from the master nodes which already has privilege to access the `openshift-windows` namespace.
+In the ansible based approach, we'd run ansible playbook from the nodes which already have privilege to access the `openshift-windows` namespace.

 ## Infrastructure Needed